General information about Uzbek ceramics

 The works of many folk ceramics masters of Uzbekistan entered the museum collections of the republic and foreign countries, as well as private collections.

-Slip and non-slip ceramics of the leading centers had local features, manifested in the uniqueness of forms, ornamental décor and color.
+Slip and non-slip ceramics of the leading centers had local features, manifested in the uniqueness of forms, ornamental décor, and color.
 The traditional centers of ceramic production, which have survived to this day, are Rishtan, Gijduvan, Samarkand, Gurumsaray, Shakhrisabz, Urgut, Khorezm, Tashkent.

-In recent years, historically established production centers are reviving; the assortment of products (dishes, bowls and various types of products for storing products) is expanding significantly, their quality is improving.
+In recent years, historically established production centers are reviving; the assortment of products (dishes, bowls, and various types of products for storing products) is expanding significantly, and their quality is improving.
 Masters, feeling the support of the state, increase production volumes, to achieve profitability and competitive ability of their products.
 At the same time, new ornamental and depictive motifs appear in the decoration of Uzbekistan ceramic products.